 1.30pm: opportunity to see performance / work share / work-in-progress at host venue and meet the company/short discussion

-The Consortium is open to any programmer.
+The Consortium is only open to programmers across the country.
 If you are interested in being part of this group or attending our next meeting (details above), please make a request initially to Chris Elwell.
 The consortium is managed by Half Moon on behalf of the TYA sector.